-Sensus Healthcare Sells its Sculptura™ Assets to Empyrean Medical Systems for $15 Million in Cash
+Sensus Healthcare Sells Its Sculptura™ Assets to Empyrean Medical Systems for $15 Million in Cash

-“Sculptura will be in excellent, capable hands under the ownership of Empyrean, and we wish them all the best in their endeavors with this fabulous technology,” said Joe Sardano, chairman and chief executive officer of Sensus Healthcare.
-“Given the rebound in sales of Sensus’ SRT systems and in the dermatology market as a whole, we believe our resources are best focused on our core dermatology business.
-Sensus has already begun to expand its dermatology product offerings with the recent additions of the TransDermal™ Infusion non-invasive drug delivery system as well as Sensus Laser Systems, and we intend to use the proceeds from this sale to expand even further.”
+"Sculptura will be in excellent, capable hands under the ownership of Empyrean, and we wish them all the best in their endeavors with this fabulous technology," said Joe Sardano, chairman and chief executive officer of Sensus Healthcare.
+"Given the rebound of both the sales of Sensus' SRT systems and the dermatology market as a whole, we believe our resources are best focused on our core dermatology business.
+Sensus has already begun to expand its dermatology product offerings, with the recent additions of the TransDermal™ Infusion non-invasive drug delivery system, as well as Sensus Laser Systems, and we intend to use the proceeds from this sale to expand even further.
+In addition, we are considering seeking Board approval to use a portion of the proceeds to purchase shares of Sensus common stock; however, no decisions have been made on that subject.
+If the Board approves a repurchase program, we will make an appropriate announcement at that time."

 The Sculptura™ system provides targeted Directional Anisotropic Radiation Therapy (ART™) and brachytherapy utilizing proprietary, state-of-the-art 3D Beam Sculpting™ to treat patients undergoing cancer treatment during surgery, or at the tumor site, fast and efficiently.
 Sculptura received U.S. Food and Drug Administration 510(k) clearance in February 2019.